Dionysus in the Agora

 Dionysus, Democracy, and Participatory Theater

-Partly this was economic.
+Partly the confluence was economic.
 Athens had managed to build a great navy, and was dominating the trade and politics of the Aegean Sea.
 It had turned many of the islands and coastal regions into allies or tributaries which paid Athens for its protection – and, ultimately, for the privilege of continuing to exist.

 The Phoenicians and the Alphabet

-All earlier scripts – Mesopotamian cuneiform, Egyptian hieroglyphs, even Chinese hanzi – were idiographic.
-In idiographic scripts, each written symbol represents a specific thing or idea: “horse” is one symbol, “house” another, “to travel” would be a third.
+All earlier scripts – Mesopotamian cuneiform, Egyptian hieroglyphs, even Chinese hanzi – had been idiographic.
+In idiographic scripts, each written symbol represents a specific thing or idea: “horse” is one symbol, “house” another, “to travel” a third.
 These symbols are each unique, and they generally have no correlation to the sound of the spoken word.
-This does have certain advantages; for example, because it is the sound of language that mutates generation by generation (phonetic drift), and because spelling in phonetic scripts changes as pronunciation changes, it becomes impossible for the children of an alphabetic script (like English) to read anything written more than about five hundred years ago.
+This holds certain advantages; for example, because it is the sound of language that mutates quickly generation by generation (phonetic drift), and because spelling in phonetic scripts changes as pronunciation changes, it becomes impossible for the children of an alphabetic script (like English) to read anything written more than about five hundred years ago.
 Because idiographic scripts are not tied to sound, they mutate much more slowly.
-A modern Chinese scholar can, today, wade their way through classical Confucian texts in their original form.
-How would an English speaker do with a Roman text written 2000 years ago?
+A modern Chinese scholar can, today, wade their way through classical Confucian texts in their original.
+How would an English speaker, on the other hand, do with a Roman text written 2000 years ago?

-Note: the phonetic similarity between “phonetic” and “Phoenician” is pure chance – or perhaps, synchronicity.
-“Phonetic” comes from the Greek φωνή or phōnē, literally “sound”.
+• Note: the phonetic similarity between “phonetic” and “Phoenician” is pure chance (or, perhaps, synchronicity).
+“Phonetic” comes from the Greek φωνή or phōnē, literally “sound.”
 Phoenician comes from the Greek Φοινίκη or Phoiníkē: an unrelated root meaning “the land of purple.”
 The Phoenicians were “the purple people” – called such for the famous purple Tyrian dye that they produced from the crushed shells of Mediterranean sea snails.
 This purple dye was prized for clothing and textiles, and was worth more than its weight in gold.
 It was so valuable that in later Rome it became “the imperial color” and could only be worn by the emperor or his relatives.
 In the esoteric tradition of the alchemists, the “royalty of purple” was explained as stemming from its nature as a combination of red (masculine, the sun-king) and blue (feminine, the moon-queen).
-Their combination was the coniunctio or conjunction – also called the hieros gamos or sacred marriage.
+The combination was the coniunctio or conjunction – also called the hieros gamos or sacred marriage.
 This combination was naturally purple, the imperial color – and represented the opus or “great work” that could create the legendary philosopher’s stone.
-However, the power of purple didn’t begin with the alchemists; it began with the Phoenicians: the Mediterranean’s seafaring ancestors, the people of the purple land.
+However, the legend of purple didn’t begin with the alchemists; it began with the Phoenicians: the Mediterranean’s seafaring ancestors, the people of the purple land.

 Socrates → Plato → Aristotle (c.
 470–322 BCE, Greece)

-One can see the strong influence of Socrates in Plato’s extensive work.
-It’s notable that Plato didn’t write textbooks but dialogues in which different voices could argue different perspectives – not a final answer, but a living conversation.
-Unlike Socrates, Plato was widely respected and admired, and indeed, he redeemed his teacher to become an honored ancestor and martyr in the eyes of the Athenians.
-In his later years, Plato founded the academy: a formal school to complete the dream of his mentor, providing deep education for the Athenian youth.
-Plato developed many of his own ideas in-depth through his writing, emphasizing especially what he called the theory of Forms – a sense that invisible and eternal patterns were the essence inside everything.
-These inner patterns, these eternal archetypes, were like a blueprint or a genetic code for reality itself – and couldn’t be sensed by normal senses, but only by consciousness turning inward to regard its own nature: a recursive spiral deepening further into the echoing words of his heretic-teacher: “Know Thyself” – not just psychologically, but cosmically, as the archetypal pattern regarding its own living music.
+The powerful influence of Socrates is plain in Plato’s work.
+Plato didn’t, notably, write textbooks but rather dialogues in which different voices could argue different perspectives – not giving a final answer but presenting a living conversation.
+Unlike Socrates, Plato was widely respected and admired, and indeed, he redeemed his teacher to become an honored ancestor and martyr in the eyes of the Athenians (and, later, the West).
+In his elder years, Plato founded the academy: a school to complete the dream of his mentor, providing deep education for Athenian youth.

 Scholarly Footnotes